igorhosantos/towerdefensegame/README.md

 # How to play:

-Select card with construction view you are, click at the field to build it.
+- Select a building card, click on the field to build it.
-Defend your castle of the wave enemies.
+- Defend your castle from the enemie waves.

 # Control:

-- Mouse Left Click : Select card and put on field;
+- Mouse Left Click : Select card / Put on field.
-- Mouse Right Click : Cancel the construction is selected.
+- Mouse Right Click : Cancel the selected building.

 # Waves

-Waves and members creation with Scriptable Object
+-Waves and Members created by ScriptableObject

 ![](wavescriptable.PNG)

 # Spawn Waves

-Spawn waves base on prefab spots
+Spawn waves based on PrefabSpots

 ![](spawnspot.PNG)